willassad/shockwave/README.md

 # shockwave
-A cryptocurrency made in python
+A cryptocurrency made in python.